 List your characters and their ages on a page before the play begins.

 As few props as possible – Only write in props that can be easily sourced or you know you can source.
 (So if you have, for example, an old typewriter you can bring in, great, but if you can't lay your hands on one don't write one in.)

 The set should be created with no more than tables and chairs.

-You must be open to working with a dramaturg on your piece.
+You should be open to working with a dramaturg on your piece, should one be assigned.
 As such you should be available to meet with your appointed dramaturg in or around Glasgow in the weeks between the deadline and show date.
 Although, most dramaturgs are happy to work remotely.

-The dramaturgs working with us are all MLitt Playwriting and Dramaturgy students at the University of Glasgow.
+The dramaturgs working with us are all current or former MLitt Playwriting and Dramaturgy students at the University of Glasgow.